Keeping or training animals for exhibition

 Warwick District Council should advise each licence holder that their licence needs to be renewed 3 months before the current licence expires.
 The licence holder must apply for a renewal licence at least 10 weeks before their current licence expires, if they wish to continue to operate the licensable activity without a break.
 An inspection of the premises must be completed before a licence can be renewed.

 The application form is available below in an editable word format or in a PDF format.
-Applications can be made via email, post or at Riverside House during normal working hours.
+Applications can be made via email, post or via phone during normal working hours.

 - Animal exhibition application form (word)